alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

   - Improve developer productivity
   - Improve code quality
   - Deliver updates faster
-- The point of continuous delivery is not to apply every change to production immediately, but to ensure that every change is ready to go to production
+- The point of continuous delivery is not to apply every change to production immediately but to ensure that every change is ready to go to production

 **Continuous deployment (CD)**, revisions are deployed to a production environment automatically without explicit approval from a developer, making the entire software release process automated.